ArunHub/BreakingBad/README.md

 # Breaking Bad Generator

+### For development:
+> npm run dev

+#### for build
+> npm run gulp-build

+- Even this build scripts has some 404 error issue and have to manually change the url for some time till its fixed.
+    > Other npm scripts like npm run, npm wp-start and npm run wp-build has some issues.

 * The journey
     - Used Jquery before in the application but
         > Solved using plain JS code since it is a small application